resodo/conflux-address-js/README.md

 * `isValidCfxAddress`: Return a boolean value indicating whether the address is valid
 * `verifyCfxAddress`: Check whether a address is valid, if not will throw an error
 * `hasNetworkPrefix`: Check a string whether has an network prefix
 * `simplifyCfxAddress`: Return a non verbose address
 * `shortenCfxAddress`: Return a shorten address

+## Performance

+To gain a address conversion performance boost, you can install [`@conflux-dev/conflux-address-rust`](https://github.com/conflux-fans/conflux-address-rust-binding) in your project.
+Which will be used to relace the purejs version and can gain a `10-100` performance boost.